dengage-tech/dengage-cordova-sdk/README.md

 ### Change Subscription Api Endpoint

-You can change subscription api endpoint by adding following metadata tag in `YourProject/config.xml`
+You can change subscription api endpoint by adding following metadata tag in `AndroidManifest.xml`

   ```
   <meta-data